chrisglencross/scrape-solarman/README.md

 or without a battery.
 However, the code should be fairly easy to understand and modify for anyone with Python experience.

+Note that metrics are saved to InfluxDB with the same field names as used by Solarman, including their spelling
+mistakes: e.g. `useage` instead of `usage`.
+This isn't a bug.

 # Prerequisites

-1. Python 3.10 (possibly works with >= 3.8).
+1. Developed with Python 3.10, although possibly works with >= 3.8.
 2. Credentials for logging in to https://home.solarman.cn/ with the ability to see your solar plant details in a web browser.
-3. Some solar panels and sunshine.
+3. Some solar panels and some sunshine ☀️.

 # Installation